autcn/SiS.Communcation/README.md

 }
 ```
 ### 2. Spliters
+Spliters are used to split stream data into packets.
 There are four packet spliters built-in.
 **2.1 SimplePacketSpliter**

 | 4 bytes| Length bytes |